paritytech/parity-bitcoin/README.md

 ## Importing bitcoind database

-It it is possible to import existing `bitcoind` database:
+It is possible to import existing `bitcoind` database:

 ```
 # where $BITCOIND_DB is path to your bitcoind database, e.g., "/Users/user/Library/Application Support"